 For anyone seeking nature in the heart of the city, the 51-hectare Adelaide Botanic Garden is the ideal mini getaway.
 The gardens originally opened in 1857 and feature fountains, artwork, and heritage in addition to a variety of native plant life, other flora, and the Santos Museum of Economic Botany.

 There are free guided tours daily at 10.30 am from the Visitor Centre or on Monday afternoons at 2 pm starting at North Lodge on Plane Tree Drive.
-Our timing was off so we downloaded a map and followed one of their suggested walks.
+Our timing was off, so we downloaded a map and followed one of their suggested walks.

 Check out the street art